Global Climate Modeling

-Future expansions of this work include collaborative projects with other units of the Goddard Space Flight Center Earth Sciences Division and with the National Center for Atmospheric Research to include dynamic ice sheets in the models (to better constrain long term sensitivity and short term rises in sea level), oceanic and terrestrial carbon cycles, including ‘Ent’ a dynamic vegetation model, and further improvements to the stratospheric simulation so that the models can self-generate a Quasi-Biennial Oscillation.
+Future expansions of this work include collaborative projects with other units of the Goddard Space Flight Center Earth Sciences Division and with the National Center for Atmospheric Research to include dynamic ice sheets in the models (to better constrain long term sensitivity and short term rises in sea level), oceanic and terrestrial carbon cycles, including dynamic vegetation, and further improvements to the stratospheric simulation so that the models can self-generate a Quasi-Biennial Oscillation.
 Current development is focused on the Cubed Sphere grid and dynamical core to improve the model simulations at higher resolution.

 Models and References

 The following is a list of benchmark publications for GISS global climate models in use during the past two decades.
 Note that the bulk of current GISS modeling efforts are performed using the ModelE series.